Parziphal/parse/README.md

 # Laravel Parse

-This library pretends to make Parse usable in a more Eloquent-like manner.
-For Laravel 5.2.
+This library pretends to make Parse usable in a Eloquent-like manner.
+For Laravel 5.2+.

 ## Features